 - Let the water come to a strong boil.

-- Add 1 cup orzo pasta and give it a good stir.
-Do not cover with a lid as they WILL overboil and spill all over your stove.
+- Add 1 cup of orzo pasta and give it a good stir.
+Do not cover it with a lid as it WILL overboil and spill out of the pan all over your stove.

 - Leave to boil for about 10 minutes until soft and swollen.
 Then tip the pasta into a metal sieve over the sink to drain.
 While still in the sieve rinse them under cold running water to stop the cooking process and get rid of any excess starch.
 This way you don’t end up with a pan of stodge.
 Use a sieve rather than a colander as the orzo pasta is quite small and may fall through the larger holes of a colander.